HealthCatalyst/SSIS/R Extensibility Instructions.md

 3. Select the desired server
 ![](images/SSIS_installation/SSIS_installation_2_select_database_server.png)

-4. Create the folder `CatalsytExtensibility` if it does not exist on the database server
+4. Create a new top-level folder `CatalystExtensibility` if it does not exist on the database server
 ![](images/SSIS_installation/SSIS_installation_3_locate_or_create_folder.png)

 5. Cick `Next` and then `Deploy` and ensure that all results passed.